 Not all helicopter tours are the same.
 The three main attractions on the Big Island that are definitely worth being seen from the air are:

-1. The lava and volcanoes helicopter tours are made for the people that mostly want to see the lava.
+The lava and volcanoes helicopter tours are best suited for those people that mostly want to see the lava.
 These tours tend to be the most affordable if they depart from Hilo because the active part of the Kilauea volcano is closest to Hilo airport.

 The best places to see waterfalls and dramatic cliffs on the Big Island are on the north (Kohala) and east (Hilo + Hamakua) side of the island.
 The Kohala coast with Waipi’o valley 2000+ ft cliffs and waterfalls will hands-down be the best part of this ride.

 The above two tours tend to be the most affordable because they don’t last as long as the third option:

 A circle island helicopter tour combines all of the above, sometimes with a bit more.
 These tours can take the whole day, with at most ~2 hours of flight time.
 The rest of the time is used for on-ground sightseeing at locations that differ per tour.
 If you do decide to go for one of the circle island tours, try to make sure that you will fly over the west (Kona) coast to see the spectacular sunset.